AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 ---
 title: Command Reference
-description: A description of the CLI commands available for Adobe API Manager.
+description: A description of the CLI commands available for API Mesh for Adobe Developer App Builder.
 ---

 # Command Reference

-The Adobe API Manager CLI allows you to manage and modify meshes.
-This page covers commands exclusive to Adobe API Manager.
+The API Mesh for Adobe Developer App Builder CLI allows you to manage and modify meshes.
+This page covers commands exclusive to API Mesh for Adobe Developer App Builder.
 For authorization and other Adobe I/O Extensible CLI commands, refer to the [Adobe IO CLI command list].
 For installation instructions, refer to [Getting Started].

 All commands on this page support the `--help` argument, which provides information about the command.